Delta Force 2: The Colombian Connection: Plot

 McCoy is parachuted into San Carlos and sent to rescue the hostages in a stealth operation, while Taylor and the rest of the Delta Force perform surveillance.
 Their mission is supervised by a delegate from the government of San Carlos, which has entered an agreement with the U.S. government that severely limits the scope of the mission.
 Meanwhile, McCoy scales a tall cliff and infiltrates Cota's mansion.

 Later, the government of San Carlos attempts to cancel the U.S. intervention outright by staging a massive drug raid that would make the American mission unnecessary.
 Upon learning of the hoax, Taylor breaks protocol and heads south of his perimeter in a heavily armed gunship, prompting the San Carlos army to send their own choppers in pursuit.
 The chopper lands at Cota's mansion and deploys troops to destroy cocaine storehouses and laboratories.
 McCoy succeeds in releasing the hostages, but is captured by Cota and placed in a chamber filled with toxic gas and isolated by a glass pane.
 Before the gas can kill him, however, a rocket from Taylor's gunship shatters the glass, allowing him to break through.

 With the help of DEA Agent Page, McCoy captures Cota in his own armored limousine and flees the mansion.
 Cota's bodyguards and a San Carlos attack helicopter pursue the vehicle and eventually bring it to a halt, but Taylor's gunship saves them.
 Cota flees on foot through the jungle during the fighting.
 After the drug lord kills a villager who wanted revenge for the murder of her family, McCoy arrives and beats him.
 Cota then tries to goad McCoy into killing him, knowing he is wanted alive.

 Taylor's helicopter arrives to pick up McCoy and his prisoner with ropes, as the last few of Cota's men close in.
 One of them swings his machete but only manages to partially cut Cota's rope before the helicopter heads out to sea to join the American carrier fleet.
 Hanging beneath the chopper, Cota continues to goad McCoy about his invulnerability, saying that once in court he will walk free again.
-However, the rope grows thinner from the machete cut, until it snaps completely.
-The film ends with Cota falling thousands of feet to his death.
+However, the rope holding Cota grows thinner from the machete cut, until it snaps completely, leaving the kingpin to fall thousands of feet to his death.